rehierl/node-tree-outliner/1-basics/2-1-hierarchy-of-seqs.md

 another sequence (S2) exists with which the first set (S1) has any pattern in common.
 A sequence may exist that does not share any elements/patterns with any other sequence (hint: a forest).

+Note that such a setup does not have two sequences that overlap each other.

 **Memory hook**
 Consistent: None of the borders of any two of the sequences cross each other.